-Location: This hot spring inn is located in one of Japan's most picturesque areas, within a short distance of tourist sites such as Hida-Takayama and Mount Hakusan.
+Location: This ryokan is located in one of Japan's most picturesque areas, within a short distance of tourist sites such as Kanazawa and Shirakawa go.

-Service: The owners of this boutique ryokan provide warm, personalized service to each guest.
+Service: The owners of this boutique ryokan, Mr. and Mrs. Nakamichi, and the staff provide warm, personalized service to each guest.

 With Remote Lands you'll travel with people who have made Asia the solitary focus of their own lifelong adventure.
 As our guest, you'll discover Asia on a journey that is completely, authentically your own, adapted from our own remarkable experiences and adventures over the years.